muscaestar/myBlog/content/en/post/Start-a-Multi-Language-Blog-with-HUGO.md

 ---
-title: "Start a Multi Language Blog With HUGO"
+title: "Start a Multi Language Blog with Hugo"
-subtitle: "And host it on Github pages"
+subtitle: "And host it on Github Pages"
 date: 2019-12-12T11:56:10+11:00
-tags: ["blog", "HUGO"]
+tags: ["blog", "Hugo"]
-draft: true
+draft: false
 ---
-HUGO is a handy framwork for generating static website, which suits for normal blog.
+Hugo is a handy framework for generating static website, which suits for normal blog.
 You can easily write blogs with various markdown languages and organize them with lots of features.
 This article will show you how I create this blog with it.
 I will focus on:
 1. Installation and Deployment
 2. Multi-Language Setting
 <!--more-->

-# Why HUGO?
+# Why Hugo?
 Fast.
 Flexible.
 Open Source.
 Go...
 Plenty of reasons for trying it.
 Actually, I don't care.
 For me, the key point is that it works well with Emacs, org-mode.
 But this article won't mention any of Emacs.
-Before I integrate HUGO with Emacs, what I did is just using HUGO like a normal person.
+Before I integrate Hugo with Emacs, what I did is just using Hugo like a normal person.
 And it's just soooo easy and convenient to use.

-So, the purpose of this article is just to show you how to use HUGO with just a little knowledge of command line.
+So, the purpose of this article is just to show you how to use Hugo with just a little knowledge about command line.

 # Before start
 Three things to ensure a smooth experience: